sheriannebolling/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?

-A commit is a snapshot of a stopping point to record progress.
+A commit is a save point to record progress.
 A good commit message explains the changes that have been made and is detailed.

 * What is a merge conflict?